psf/pyperf/doc/api.rst

    .. method:: bench_command(name, command)

-      Benchmark the execution time of a command using :func:`perf_counter` timer.
+      Benchmark the execution time of a command using :func:`time.perf_counter` timer.
 Measure the wall-time, not CPU time.

       *command* must be a sequence of arguments, the first argument must be the